C. T. Wilson: In the legislature

-Wilson has been a member of House of Delegates since January 12, 2011.
+Wilson was sworn into the Maryland House of Delegates on January 12, 2011.
 He is the first Black man elected delegate in Charles County.
-Wilson served as the chair on the Business Regulations Subcommittee under the Economic Matters Committee.
-He is a member of the Southern Maryland Delegation and the Legislative Black Caucus of Maryland.
-He previously served as the House Chair of the Maryland Veterans Caucus.
-In December 2021, House Speaker Adrienne A. Jones appointed Wilson chairman of the House Economic Matters Committee, succeeding Delegate Dereck E. Davis.
+In December 2021, House Speaker Adrienne A. Jones appointed Wilson chairman of the House Economic Matters Committee, succeeding state delegate Dereck E. Davis.
+He served as the chair of this committee until December 2025, when House Speaker Joseline Peña-Melnyk named Wilson as the House parliamentarian.
+Wilson is also member of the Southern Maryland Delegation and the Legislative Black Caucus of Maryland, and served as the House Chair of the Maryland Veterans Caucus from 2014 to 2021.

+In December 2025, after Adrienne A. Jones announced that she would step down as Speaker of the Maryland House of Delegates, Wilson announced that he would run for Speaker.
+Wilson dropped out of the race a few days later, endorsing Joseline Peña-Melnyk.

+In February 2026, Wilson announced that he would run for the Maryland Senate in 2026, in anticipation of state senator Arthur Ellis announcing that he would run for Congress in Maryland's 5th congressional district.

 Political positions

+Wilson has described himself as a moderate Democrat.

 Education

 During the 2021 legislative session, Wilson introduced legislation to require the Maryland State Board of Education to create statewide standards for teaching Black history to public school students.
 The bill was reintroduced during the 2022 legislative session.

 In 2022, Wilson opposed legislation to break up the College of Southern Maryland to create a new Charles County Community College.